 This gallery showcases my representations of Still Life.
 Will there be fruits?
 Some vegetables?
 Flowers in a vase?
 Wine and cheese, anyone?
 Or perhaps those are a bit too prosaic for this Sketchie Beast.
-We'll see how this diary develops.
-The images may not be in my usual dynamic style but, still, it's life.
+We'll see how this gallery develops.
+The images may be a bit less dynamic than my usual fair but, still, it's life.

 BLACK BOOT & BLOODY ROSE

 OK, I lied.
 I guess I'm not above being prosaic.
 I know sunflowers have been done and done by artists, some quite famously.
 But I've always loved them.
 Big, happy flowers in a sunny, friendly color.
 Is it any wonder they're a favorite still life subject?
 Of course I gave these my own twist with the erosion-corrosion effects that are a personal signature.

 LOVE TO WAR

 Love.
 War.
 The two go hand in hand.
 There is much to LOVE in this life.
 There is much to war about in this life.
 And battles come in many shapes and sizes; from the bickering among family to full blown confrontations among countries.
 Those of us who have a belief system in things beyond the corruption of this world know that love will prevail and is everlasting.